 Photo by Rohan Thomson / Getty Images

-This nasal swab test detects bits of the virus itself and can tell you if you’re currently infected.
+This test detects bits of the virus itself and can tell you if you’re currently infected.
 Patients either spit into a tube or use swabs to collect samples from the mucus membranes in the nose and throat where the virus may be growing or have been coughed up from the lungs.
 The test may also be referred to as a PCR or NAAT test.
-The assay used to detect the virus’ genetic material, RNA, is called the PCR assay.
+The assay used to detect the virus’ genetic material, RNA, is the PCR assay.
 Because RNA is made up of nucleic acids, it's also a nucleic acid amplification technology, or NAAT, tests.
 PCR tests are considered the gold-standard of NAAT testing.